11011010/BFA-Frankenstein-Core/README.md

 * Hopefully Most complete Bfa source

-The goal of the project is to reproduce the World of Warcraft© game world in a mostly Blizzlike way and as similar as possible to the official game, but with improvments such as balancing and low level scaling.
+The goal of the project is to reproduce the World of Warcraft© game world in a mostly Blizzlike way and as similar as possible to the official game, but with improvments such as balancing and better low level scaling.

 We have joined with a support team to mange the server, the support team and dev team are two different groups.